Read time: 4 minutes

 The difference between Microsoft 365 Groups and Distribution Lists can be understood based on the following parameters-

-Office 365 Groups and Distribution Lists can send emails to groups of people.
-While using a distribution list, users can only send emails; but with Office 365, there are more collaboration features.
-Therefore, there is a need to migrate to Microsoft 365 Groups.
-Users can easily migrate the Distribution List by creating a new Group for each distribution list and then adding all the associated email addresses to the Office 365 Group.
-And if you are moving the entire data, including the Distribution Lists, from the on-premises Exchange Server to Office 365, it is good to back up the data.
-And to backup data, always use a reliable tool, i.e., Kernel Office 365 Backup & Restore.
+Office 365 Groups and Distribution Lists serve as means to send emails to groups of people.
+However, Office 365 Groups offer enhanced collaboration features compared to distribution lists.
+To transition to Microsoft 365 Groups, users can efficiently migrate the Distribution List by creating new Groups for each distribution list and adding associated email addresses.
+When moving data, including Distribution Lists, from on-premises Exchange Server to Office 365, it’s advisable to back up the data using a reliable tool like Kernel Office 365 Backup & Restore.